U8NWXD/oppia-wiki/Build-process.md

 There are two primary build modes: dev mode and prod mode.
 When running in prod mode, you can also enable maintenance mode or deploy mode, or you can choose to only minify third-party libraries.
 This means the build mode hierarchy looks like this:

 * Dev mode
-* Minify only mode
+* Minify-only mode
 * Prod mode
   * Maintenance mode
   * Deploy mode

 Note that the maintenance and deploy modes can be enabled simultaneously, so you should really think of them as flags.
-If you're in prod mode, you can also enable maintenance mode dev mode, both, or neither.
+For example, suppose you have decided to enable prod mode.
+You can further choose to enable maintenance mode, enable dev mode, enable both maintenance mode and dev mode, or leave both maintenance mode and dev mode disabled.

 Dev mode compiles the fastest, but it produces an application that's least like what we run in production.
 On the other hand, prod mode takes longer to compile but produces an application that is the closest to what we run in production.
-Minify only mode is in the middle.
+Minify-only mode is in the middle.

 We use prod mode for most everything besides local development.
 For example, we use prod mode when deploying to production and testing servers, and we run most tests in prod mode.
 A notable exception is the lighthouse accessibility tests, which run in dev mode because they don't depend on the minifications and optimizations applied in prod mode, and dev mode compilation is faster.
 Note that we also sometimes use prod mode locally when debugging to run a version of the app that's closer to the deployed version.